PurpleTime

 PurpleTime provides riders of Knox Area Transit’s Purple Line with the shuttle’s live location.

-I developed it for my senior capstone project in Scientific Computing at Kenyon College, working with KAT to identify their needs, speaking with students who rely on the Purple Line to get around, and giving three presentations at different stages of development, soliciting feedback and suggestions.
+I built it as my senior capstone in Scientific Computing at Kenyon.
+I worked with KAT to understand their needs, talked to students who rely on the Purple Line, and gave three presentations throughout development to gather feedback.

 Slide showing goals of the PurpleTime project.